 I came across ginger after reading about it in the Garden of Eden book.
 I was looking for natural remedies or holistic remedies for acid reflux.
 This guide stated several natural remedies to treat acid reflux.
 However, I chose to try the ginger.

 I have used ginger for over 20 years for acid reflux relief.
 The ginger for unknown reasons has the capacity to decrease stomach acid.
-Ginger has been my go to relief for my chronic acid reflux.
-Below, I will discuss some of the risks for acid reflux.
+Ginger has been my go-to relief for my chronic acid reflux.
+Below, I will discuss some of the risks of acid reflux.

 There are some known risks for acid reflux, and some cases have unknown reasons.
 I truly believe mine was due to antibiotic use and dietary deficiencies.
 I also had my gallbladder removed.

 The removal of the gallbladder causes of sorts of problems.
 You see, bile helps to absorb nutrients.
 When you don’t have a gallbladder, it is difficult to absorb the fat-soluble vitamins.
 These vitamins are crucial to gastric health.

 There are actually some medications that can cause GERD.
 These medications are:

 - Bisphosphonates are taken orally, such as alendronate (Fosamax), ibandronate (Boniva) and risedronate (Actonel)